Goiânia

-Goiânia has its origins as a planned city, founded on October 24, 1933 by then Governor Pedro Ludovico to serve as the new state capital and administrative center.
+Goiânia has its origins as a planned city, founded on October 24, 1933, by then Governor Pedro Ludovico to serve as the new state capital and administrative center.
 Before this, the state capital was the town of Goiás.

 It is the second most populous city in the Central-West Region, only surpassed by the country's capital Brasília, located about 200 km from Goiânia.
 The city is an important economic hub of the region and is considered a strategic center for such areas as industry, medicine, fashion and agriculture.
 Goiânia has previously been described as having the largest green area per inhabitant in Brazil and the second-most in the world, after Edmonton, Alberta, Canada.
 With rapid population growth and urban expansion, satellite imagery shows the majority of the green area is now at the periphery of its sprawling city limits, and the per-capita green area claim may need to be reviewed.

 History

 The idea of creating a new state capital had been bounced around from early on in the state of Goiás.
 The first plan came from D. Marcos de Noronha who in 1753 wanted to establish the state capital in the municipality of Pirenópolis; again in 1863 José Vieira Couto de Magalhães put forward a plan to move the capital to the edge of the Araguaia river.

 The impetus behind the efforts to move the state capital was the need to locate it in accordance with the economic interests of the state.
 The first state capital, Vila Boa (today City of Goiás), had been chosen when the economy was based on gold extraction.
 Later, when cattle-raising and agriculture came to dominate the state's development, the old capital was considered remote.

 Legislators kept the idea of change alive for a long time.
-In 1891, the constitutional delegates made the idea of the transfer of the capital official, including it in the constitution, ratifying it in 1898 and 1918.
+In 1891, the constitutional delegates officially included the idea of transferring the capital in the constitution, which was ratified in 1898 and again in 1918.